 However, the decisions depict a trend of court acceptance of off-duty use of medical marijuana in accordance with state laws.
-Such decisions have important ramifications for employer drug-testing programs and policies—both of applicants and employees.
+Such decisions have important ramifications for employer drug-testing programs and policies—both of candidates and employees.
 Before terminating an employee or rescinding a job offer based on a positive test, employers should carefully consider any relevant statutory language (e.g., does your state provide specific protection to employees like Connecticut’s?) as well as recent case law.
 At the end of the day, an employer’s ability to restrict off-duty use of marijuana may just be off-limits.

 Arizona Governor Signs Executive Order Banning the Box

 On November 6, Arizona governor Doug Ducey signed an executive order making Arizona the most recent state to adopt a “ban the box” law.
 The state joins Pima County and Tucson—Arizona localities that have already joined the “ban the box” movement.
-Under the new policy, state agencies will delay questions related to an employment applicant’s criminal record until after the initial stages of interviewing (i.e., until an applicant has submitted an application and received an initial interview).
+Under the new policy, state agencies will delay questions related to an employment candidate’s criminal record until after the initial stages of interviewing (i.e., until an candidate has submitted an application and received an initial interview).
 Gov. Ducey deemed the new law the “The Second Chance” order.
 “All Arizonans, no matter their background or past mistakes, deserve a chance to make a living and a better life for themselves and their families,” he remarked.
 “If you served your time and paid your debt to society, you should have the opportunity for a real second chance.”
-The Governor’s Office estimates that 1.5 million Arizonans have a criminal past, and studies show that past criminal convictions reduce a job applicant’s chances of receiving a second interview by fifty percent.
+The Governor’s Office estimates that 1.5 million Arizonans have a criminal past, and studies show that past criminal convictions reduce a job candidate’s chances of receiving a second interview by fifty percent.
 Gov. Ducey’s announcement touted the order as having the potential to save taxpayer resources and of boosting the state’s economy.

 Albany County, New York Passes Salary History Ban

-Last month, the Albany County Legislature unanimously voted to amend the Albany County Human Rights Law to prohibit employers from requiring job applicants to provide prior or current salary information before offering them employment.
+Last month, the Albany County Legislature unanimously voted to amend the Albany County Human Rights Law to prohibit employers from requiring job candidates to provide prior or current salary information before offering them employment.
 (The text of the bill can be located here.)
 Earlier last week on November 6, 2017, Albany County Executive Daniel McCoy signed the bill into law.
 The law will go into effect thirty days after it is filed with the New York Secretary of State.
 The law will prohibit all Albany County employers with four or more employees, and employment agencies, from:

 Spokane County Adopts Ban the Box Policy

 The Spokane County Board of Commissioners voted to remove questions about past criminal convictions from county job applications.
-The new hiring policy means job applicants will no longer be asked to disclose criminal convictions from the past 10 years, and the county will not conduct a background check until after it determines a candidate is otherwise qualified.
+The new hiring policy means job candidates will no longer be asked to disclose criminal convictions from the past 10 years, and the county will not conduct a background check until after it determines a candidate is otherwise qualified.
 Nationwide, more than 150 cities and counties have moved to “ban the box” and give candidates with convictions a fairer chance of getting hired, according to the National Employment Law Project.
 The city of Spokane joined that list in 2014.

 Delaware Law Prohibits Employers from Requesting Compensation Information

-On Thursday, December 14, 2017, a new law will take effect in Delaware forbidding employers from requesting compensation history from job applicants.
+On Thursday, December 14, 2017, a new law will take effect in Delaware forbidding employers from requesting compensation history from job candidates.
 The stated purpose of Delaware’s new law is to close the pay gap between men and women within Delaware.

 Specifically, starting on December 14, 2017, it will be unlawful for employers in Delaware to

 Title 19 of the Delaware Code broadly defines “compensation” to include “monetary wages as well as benefits and other forms of compensation.”
-As written, this definition may be interpreted by regulators and courts to encompass topics typically discussed between employers and applicants during the application process, including, but not limited to, salary, bonuses, deferred compensation, vacation, medical benefits, and leave policies.
-The new law expressly states that it does not prohibit an employer or an employer’s agent from discussing or negotiating “compensation expectations” provided that the employer or the employer’s agent does not request or require the applicant’s compensation history.
-In addition, after an offer of employment “with terms of compensation” has been extended to an applicant, employers are permitted to seek the applicant’s compensation history for the sole purpose of confirming that information.
+As written, this definition may be interpreted by regulators and courts to encompass topics typically discussed between employers and candidates during the application process, including, but not limited to, salary, bonuses, deferred compensation, vacation, medical benefits, and leave policies.
+The new law expressly states that it does not prohibit an employer or an employer’s agent from discussing or negotiating “compensation expectations” provided that the employer or the employer’s agent does not request or require the candidate’s compensation history.
+In addition, after an offer of employment “with terms of compensation” has been extended to an candidate, employers are permitted to seek the candidate’s compensation history for the sole purpose of confirming that information.
 Employers using recruiters also need to adjust hiring practices because the law holds employers liable for the actions of their “agents.”
 There is, however, a defense for employers if they can demonstrate that agents or recruiters acting on an employer’s behalf were informed by the employer of Delaware’s new statutory requirements and instructed by the employer to comply with the new statutory requirements while acting on the employer’s behalf.
 The new law provides that the Delaware Department of Labor (DDOL) has the authority to enforce its provisions.
 It further provides for civil penalties ranging between $1,000 and $10,000 per violation for employers who fail to adjust their interview and application processes in compliance with the new law.
 Employers should revise existing handbooks, policies, and trainings to prohibit inquiries into wage history during interviews or at any time in the hiring process.
 Additionally, Delaware employers need to ensure that they communicate these new restrictions to recruiters and any other agents acting on their behalf during the interview and hiring process.